jackiehjm/stx-docs/doc/source/deploy_install_guides/current/virtual_aio_simplex.rst

 Unlock controller-0
 ^^^^^^^^^^^^^^^^^^^

-Unlock controller-0 to bring it into service:
+Unlock virtual controller-0 to bring it into service:

 ::